dethspikee/pynews-cli/README.md

 # pyposts
-(TO-DO better README) CLI for fetching latest news directly from your terminal
+CLI for fetching hacker news directly from your terminal

-Currently working on:
-- Hackernews